-Switching energy providers in Australia isn’t very common.
-The “Big Three” energy companies still hold 87% of the electricity market and 95% of the gas market in New South Wales, even though competition was deregulated in 2017.
+Switching energy providers in Australia can be harder than it seems.
+The “Big Three” energy companies still hold 68% of the total Australian market*, even though competition was deregulated in 2017.

 Some energy customers seem to think that switching is too much of a hassle.

 While this mindset is understandable, it’s possible that you’re missing out on some savings by sticking with your old energy provider.

 The process of switching can seem a bit confusing, though, which is why we answered ten FAQs for you here.

 1. Can I Switch Energy Providers?

 This may sound like a silly question, but it actually isn’t.
 Some states regulate energy competition, which means there’s only one option for residents of a particular area.